-Putting \eqref{14/08/14/14:10} and \eqref{14/08/28/09:48} together, we obtain the desired result in the case $q\le 3$.
+Putting \eqref{14/08/14/14:10} and \eqref{14/08/28/09:48} together, we obtain the desired result \eqref{14/08/08/16:03} in the case $q\le 2$.

-Next, we consider the case where $q>3$.
+Next, we consider the case where $q>2$.
 In this case, we see from H\"older's inequality and Lemma \ref{14/06/17/11:32} that there exists $B(I)>0$ with the following property: for any number $k$, there exists a number $N_{4}(k)$ such that for any $n\ge N_{4}(k)$ and $s \in \{0,1\}$,

-Then, we can obtain the desired estimate \eqref{14/08/08/16:03} in a way similar to the case $q \le 3$. \end{proof}
+Then, we can obtain the desired estimate \eqref{14/08/08/16:03} in a way similar to the case $q \le 2$. \end{proof}

-The following lemma enables us to control the error term of approximate solution: \begin{lemma} Assume \eqref{14/02/01/17:53}.
-Then, for any $\delta\in (0,1)$ and any interval $I$ satisfying \eqref{14/06/14/14:38}, we can take numbers $k_{0}$ (depending on $\delta$ and $I$) and $N(\delta,I)$ such that for any $n\ge N(\delta,I)$,
+The following lemma enables us to control the error term of the approximate solution: \begin{lemma} Assume \eqref{14/02/01/17:53}.
+Then, for any $\delta\in (0,1)$ and any interval $I$ satisfying \eqref{14/06/14/14:38}, there exist numbers $k_{0}$ (depending on $\delta$ and $I$) and $N(\delta,I)$ such that for any $n\ge N(\delta,I)$,